ahazem/ruby-conf-18-notes/day-3/no-title-required-how-leadership-can-come-from-anywhere.md

 ### Notes

-Asks: "Why do we want to be a leader?"
+Asks: "Why do we want to be leaders?"

+Reasons why one would want to be a leader:

 - Money
 - Influence

+Explains his opinions about leadership:

+> "It's a personal journey."

+There's no certain amount of experience or work that equates to leadership.
+It's something very personal.

-Talks about leadership: "It's about people, not code".
+> "It's about people, not code."

-Gives some background from talking to his manager.
+Gives some reflection on this from talking to his manager.
+How does your work affect others?

-"It's about the how, not just the what."
+> "It's about the how, not just the what."

+Explains how effective leadership is not just about writing code, but is also about the "soft skills".

+So how can we define leadership?

-"Leadership is the continuous practice of positive influence".
+> "Leadership is the continuous practice of positive influence".

-Some background about his first job: at Microsoft, then going back to college for Masters degree.
+Gives some background about his first job, at Microsoft, then going back to college for Masters degree.

 Then a story from his participation in a startup weekend event.

-Observations:
+Observations he had over the years:

-- Leadership != title
+- Leadership != title: simply put, title does not mean "ability to lead".
-- (something)
+- Incentives and values: both affect the type of leadership emerging in an organization.
-- Someone will see my good work (not really)
+- Someone will see my good work: more often than note does not happen – the best leaders are also the best advocates for themselves.
-- Busy work
+- Busy work: good leaders always knew what is the most impactful work to be doing at any moment.
+They cut through "busy work".

 Things you could do: